artur-ciocanu/launch.en/help/launch-reference/client-side-information/deploy-javascript-tags-to-opt-in-to-launch.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../../launch-term-updates.md) for a consolidated reference of the terminology changes.

-The combination of the European Union [General Data Protection Regulation (GDPR)](https://gdpr-info.eu/art-7-gdpr/) and [ePrivacy](https://medium.com/mydata/consent-lost-gdpr-and-found-eprivacy-e85cf881ffb) legislation requires companies to be able to manage consent for their users. [!DNL Adobe] customers may require visitors to opt-in before [!DNL Adobe] solutions execute for any given visitor.
+The combination of the European Union [General Data Protection Regulation (GDPR)](https://gdpr-info.eu/art-7-gdpr/) and [ePrivacy](https://medium.com/mydata/consent-lost-gdpr-and-found-eprivacy-e85cf881ffb) legislation requires companies to be able to manage consent for their users.
+Adobe customers may require visitors to opt-in before Adobe solutions execute for any given visitor.
 Visitors should have the ability to manage their opt-in and opt-out status.

-[!DNL Adobe Experience Cloud] customers require a variety of implementations of these requirements.
+Adobe Experience Cloud customers require a variety of implementations of these requirements.
 Some use enterprise-level consent managers and others build their own.

-For [!DNL Platform Launch], extension developers use extensions and the rule builder to define opt-in and opt-out solutions.
+Adobe Experience Platform extension developers use extensions and the rule builder to define opt-in and opt-out solutions.

 This document contains information about how to prevent Adobe tags from firing until consent is acquired.

 ## Advertising Cloud

-[!DNL Platform Launch] does not fire [!DNL Advertising Cloud] automatically. [!DNL Advertising Cloud] only fires if you specifically tell it to in a rule action.
+Adobe Experience Platform does not fire [!DNL Advertising Cloud] automatically. [!DNL Advertising Cloud] only fires if you specifically tell it to in a rule action.
 Use the rule conditions to determine when and what to fire.
 For example, to use cookies to determine opt-in status, set a data element to read that cookie and use it as a condition in the rule to determine when to fire the Track Conversion action.

 Integrations with consent managers (such as OneTrust) can set and track the consent cookies for customers, which can then be used in the rule builder.